 “I don’t want to find him in the Core.
 I don’t want to always wonder about his fate.”

 “So the rescue is as much for you as it is for him.”

 “Well, you’ve got a problem on your hands.
 If Rayland has my missile there’s no reason to assume he can’t use it.
 I had it fueled and armed with a real warhead.”

 “I was afraid that was the case,” she replied.
 “I’ll have to figure out what comes next.”

-Just down the street from the bank, Jonathan Davis was resting on a bench.
+Just down the street from the bank, Johnathan Davis was resting on a bench.
 The air was cooler that it had been in a while, which had made him start contemplating how the world ship’s temperature regulators worked in the first place.